How Much Do You Know About The Digital Tax In Malaysia?

 Types of digital taxes in Malaysia

 The digital tax was finally implemented in January 2020, in tandem with the other implementations announced during the tabling of Budget 2020 in October 2019.

 Malaysia’s digital tax rate is currently set at 6% and in the first year of implementation had brought in more than RM400 million in revenue for the government.
 The introduction of this new indirect tax has the potential to deliver a sizeable revenue stream for the government in coming years as online transactions increase.

-The Tourism Tax (Amendment) Act 2021 in February 2021 included imposing the digital tax on accommodation premises reserved through digital platform service providers (DPSPs).
+The Tourism Tax (Amendment) Act 2021 set up in February 2021 included imposing the digital tax on accommodation premises reserved through digital platform service providers (DPSPs).
 This new tax had originally been scheduled to take effect on July 1, 2021 but has now been postponed to January 1, 2022.
 This exemption was further postponed in Budget 2022 until the end 31 December, 2022.
 The government had extended the exemption of the tourism tax as well as the services tax for hotel booking under the PEMERKASA stimulus package in 2021.

 Digital tax across the globe

 The dawn of e-commerce has made it easy for any creative entrepreneur to sell their wares or service across the globe.
 Whether you’re in Mexico or Spain, China or Russia, you will be able to sell or buy products and services from and to anyone and anywhere, including Malaysia.
 When it comes to the taxing aspect though, they are mostly subjected to the tax of the country they’re in rather than the country they’re selling to.

 The implementation of the digital tax makes Malaysia the second Southeast Asian country to make this move after Singapore.

 Malaysia’s digital tax rate at 6% is among the lowest worldwide.